rdchip/Temperature-24h-Raspberry-Pi/README.md

 Next, select the storage: click in "CHOOSE STORAGE" and select your microSD memory.
 Finally click in "WRITE" to create the boot card.
 At the end, you will see something like this:

 <img src="picture/imager2.png" width=400>

+# Power up Raspberry with Linux

+# Install Python and libraries

 # Booting Up on the W screen display